 - Salesforce Field Service is constantly evolving with a lot of great functionalities to offer like:

 - Asset uptime– provides insight into asset reliability/availability.
-It allows organizations to decide whether to replace the asset or increase the frequency of the maintenance schedule and help identify assets where there might be a risk of missing service guarantees.
+It allows organizations to decide whether to replace the asset or increase the frequency of the maintenance schedule and helps identify assets where there might be a risk of missing service guarantees.

 - Search Nearby Parts– functionality allows for technicians to search for missing parts near their location and have the parts delivered to them using a ride-share service like Uber/Lyft thus saving valuable time and costs and most importantly, avoiding customer frustration.

 - Salesforce IoT allows your organization to be an active participant in the fourth Industrial Revolution.
-It is already happening around us with more ubiquitous and mobile Internet, by smaller and more powerful sensors that have become cheaper, and by artificial intelligence and machine learning.
+It is already happening around us with more ubiquitous and mobile Internet, smaller and more powerful sensors that have become cheaper, and artificial intelligence and machine learning.
 We have edge technologies pushing us forward, in the form of the cloud, social, mobile, IoT, and AI.
 Salesforce IoT allows you to jump on the bandwagon by monitoring assets and creating tickets based on pre-defined parameters to enable preventative maintenance of assets rather than fixing them upon failure.

 - Salesforce has excellent Reporting and Dashboard capabilities.
-Salesforce Field Service comes with some pre-configured ready to use reports and dashboard capabilities which are pretty neat.
+Salesforce Field Service comes with some pre-configured ready-to-use reports and dashboard capabilities which are pretty neat.